 Adult Health-Gero NP, Adult Health-Gero CNS, Pediatric NP, Family Nurse Practitioner, and Psychiatric Mental Health

-This DNP program in Georgia is meant for BSN graduates who have earned a minimum GPA of 2.75.
+Like most other DNP programs in Georgia, this track is meant for BSN graduates who have earned a minimum GPA of 2.75.
 Additionally, at least six months of work experience is required as a nurse.
 The program is available in five concentration options and requires completing of a total 81 credits.
 You first complete the 48 credits in the APRN courses, followed by 39 credits of the DNP coursework.
 Upon completing the program, you will be eligible to take the certification exam in your chosen specialization.
 The curriculum also includes 1000 clinical hours and ends with a DNP project.

 Post-MSN to DNP: